 The wrong way to go about learning your banjo chords up and down the neck is to get one of those big chord charts and start trying to memorize them.

 Hopefully, you already know your basic open position beginner chords.
-If not, you can review it in my beginner banjo chord guide.
+If not, review it in my beginner banjo chord guide.

 Another thing that may shock some of you is I’m only use THREE FINGER chords in this guide.
 I don’t begin FOUR FINGER chords for a number of reasons.
 More on that at a later date.
 It’s easier, trust me!